 Loops with more than one begin resp. with more than one end are considered as error and have to be corrected by the modeler, who makes use of his process know-how.
 Similarly we consider it a mistake, to model loops with two articulation points, i.e. loops with begin different from their end.
 But the second kind of error can easily be repaired in a formal way, because every loop can be translated into a loop with exit test on top of the body.
 If necessary the body of the loop has to be duplicated and positioned before the articulation point a second time.

 The example from Figure 2 contains a circuit, which models the complaint loop for those goods, which failed the quality test.
 This loop begins at the xor-connector K3 and ends at the xor-connector K2, hence it lacks a single articulation point.
-We translate the loop into a loop with a single articulation point after having recognized the following two facts:
+We translate the loop into a loop with a single articulation point after having recognised the following two facts:

 The body of the loop is formed by the sequence „E8, F5, E4, F3, E6, F4, K3“